awsdocs/amazon-redshift-developer-guide/doc_source/r_DROP_DATABASE.md

 ## Parameters<a name="r_DROP_DATABASE-parameters"></a>

  *database\_name*
 Name of the database to be dropped\.
 You can't drop the dev, padb\_harvest, template0, or template1 databases, and you can't drop the current database\.
+To drop an external database, drop the external schema\.
+For more information, see [DROP SCHEMA](r_DROP_SCHEMA.md)\.

 ## Examples<a name="r_DROP_DATABASE-examples"></a>